carlinhostato/babyhappy_v1/README.md

 ------------------------------------------------------------------------------------------------------

-📡 Arquitetura Técnica do Chat O sistema utiliza um mecanismo de Heartbeat onde o cliente (browser) envia um pulso de atividade ao servidor a cada 25 segundos.
-O servidor compara este timestamp para determinar se o parceiro de conversa está online (diferença < 60s) ou offline.

-📄 Licença Este projeto está sob a licença MIT.👶 BabyHappy (v1.0) O BabyHappy é uma plataforma desenvolvida para ligar pais e babysitters de forma eficiente e segura.
-Esta primeira versão foca-se na comunicação direta e na transparência de atividade dos utilizadores através de um sistema de chat robusto.
+📄 Licença Este projeto está sob a licença MIT.